ansys/pymechanical-env/README.rst

 ``ansys-mechanical-env`` facilitates the integration of ``PyMechanical`` within a Linux environment.

 - Automatically determine the version and location of the ANSYS Mechanical software.
-- Offers users the option to manually specify the version number.
+- Offer users the option to manually specify the version number.
-- Configure and set all the requisite environment variables.
+- Configure and set the requisite environment variables.

 Installation
 ------------